-When PONVORY™ is stopped, symptoms of MS may return and become worse compared to before or during treatment.
+When PONVORY™ is stopped, symptoms of MS may return and become worse compared with before or during treatment.
 Always talk to your healthcare professional before you stop taking PONVORY™ for any reason.
 Tell your healthcare professional if you have worsening symptoms of MS after stopping PONVORY™.

 PONVORY™ was studied for over 10 years across multiple clinical studies.
 The studies show that PONVORY™ has a proven safety profile and was generally well-tolerated.*